terminological/dtrackr/cran-comments.md

 There are currently no downstream dependencies for this package in CRAN.

 ## Other info
-This version 0.3.0 updates previous CRAN release 0.2.4
+This version 0.4.0 updates previous CRAN release 0.2.4

-Version 0.3.0 includes updates to
+Version 0.4.0 includes updates to
-* prepare for dplyr 1.1.0 version release at end of Jan.
+* respond to dplyr 1.1.0 version release at end of Jan.
 * work around anomalous behaviour of upstream bug in rsvg
 * Updates following JOSS code review, primarily in documentation although some API updates